Raymond Ebanks: Soup De Loop

-In 1995, Raymond teamed up with longtime producer Jaakko "JS16" Salovaara and singer Mari Vesala to form the pop group Soup De Loop, and signed to the now defunct Blue Bubble Records.
-Their music was a combination of female sung house and G-Funk hip hop music, with Mari singing and Raymond providing raps.
-The group released an album, "Brainspotting" in 1997, as well as several singles including "Keep On Doing", which was a hit in Finland and appeared on several dance compilations around the time.
-Despite this, the group didn't have any success outside Finland.
-Mari left the group some time after the album was released, and they broke up rather than look for another singer.
+In 1995, Ebanks teamed up with longtime producer Jaakko "JS16" Salovaara and singer Mari Vesala to form the pop group Soup De Loop, and signed to the now defunct Blue Bubble Records.
+Their music was a combination of female sung house and G-funk hip hop music, with Vesala singing and Ebanks providing raps.
+The group released an album, Brainspotting in 1997, as well as several singles including "Keep On Doing", which was a hit in Finland and appeared on several dance compilations around the time.
+Despite this, the group did not have any success outside Finland.
+Vesala left the group some time after the album was released, and they broke up rather than look for another singer.